aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/setfileinfo/_index.md

 ## Conclusion

 In conclusion, Aspose.PDF for .NET provides a simple and effective way of setting file information for PDF documents.
 By following the above-mentioned steps, you can easily set the desired file information values for your PDF documents using C# source code.

+### FAQ's for set file info in PDF file

+#### Q: Can I set additional file information properties not mentioned in the example?

+A: Yes, you can set additional file information properties using the `DocumentInfo` object in Aspose.PDF for .NET.
+The `DocumentInfo` class provides various properties that allow you to set additional information such as the producer, version, and custom properties.

+#### Q: Is it possible to retrieve the file information from an existing PDF document?

+A: Yes, you can retrieve the file information from an existing PDF document using Aspose.PDF for .NET.
+To do this, you can use the `DocumentInfo` object to access the file information properties and read the information stored in the PDF document.

+#### Q: Does setting the file information modify the original PDF document?

+A: No, setting the file information using Aspose.PDF for .NET does not modify the original PDF document.
+Instead, it creates a new PDF document with the updated file information.
+The original PDF document remains unchanged.